 As the largest institution of higher learning in the Chicago area, UIC is the hub for more than 31,000 students, with 3,800 living on-campus.
 UIC embodies the qualities of a large, diverse, urban institution, located just west of Chicago's loop, nestled in historic residential neighborhoods and the urban environment.
 Having nearly doubled in size in the past ten years Campus Housing seeks to develop students both in and out of the classroom through active student involvement in the university's mission.
 We strive to ensure that living on-campus provides students an educational advantage, which engages students in their own learning and contributes to their overall success at UIC.

 At this time, the Assistant Resident Director (ARD) position is not available for new applicants.
 Please continue to check back for the academic year 2019-2020 ARD position.

-At this time, the Resident Director application is available for new applicants.
-For full consideration, applications must apply by March 4, 2019
+At this time, the Resident Director application period is closed.

 Our department’s organizational chart is available for your review.
 If you have any additional questions about the position, our department, UIC, or the Chicago Area, please email email@example.com.

 Domestic Partners Policy

 For those employees who live on campus, accommodations will be made for partners in the same manner currently afforded a spouse.
 Any dependents of either partner will be recognized by Campus Housing in the same manner as the current practice for married couples.
 The University offers a Domestic Partners benefit program as well, including health insurance.